Healthy eating and drinking

-- Switch to smaller meals and frequent snacks, so that you’re not struggling to eat three large meals a day.
+- switch to smaller meals and frequent snacks, so you’re not struggling to eat 3 large meals a day

 If you are losing weight and over 60 years old, then contact your GP.

-Healthworks Newcastle can offer help, advice and support, including food skills and staying steady programmes.
+Healthworks offer help, advice and support, including food skills and staying steady programmes.